Oh, Stress: How Acute Stress Affects Performance & How to Beat It

 For our first pulmcast little we review how to prepare and manage the room for intubation prior to an credentialed airway manager arriving.

-To Intubate or Not to Intubate (During In-Hospital Cardiac Arrest), that Is the Question
+To Intubate or Not to Intubate (During In-Hospital Cardiac Arrest)

 Today we discuss a paper from Lars Anderson: Association Between Tracheal Intubation During Adult In-Hospital Cardiac Arrest and Survival.